EDI Implementation

 Step 6: Ongoing Management and Support

-EDI setup isn’t a one-time task; it requires regular updates and adjustments as your business grows and changes.
-To keep things running smoothly, it’s important to focus on:
+EDI setup isn’t a one-time task — it requires regular updates, adjustments, and oversights as your business evolves.
+That includes:

 • Monitoring EDI performance and resolving issues: Regularly check how well your EDI system is performing.
-Does it provide enough control over data?
-Can it handle the required volume?
-Are employees finding it useful?
-How often do data errors occur?
-Is it meeting your goals, like faster order processing and fewer document errors?
-If not, make updates and improvements to keep everything on track.
+Does it give you enough control over data?
+Can it handle the volume you need?
+Pay attention to how employees are using it, how often data errors occur, and whether it’s helping you meet your goals — like processing orders faster and reducing document mistakes.
+If not, make the changes needed to get it there.

-• Keeping systems up-to-date: As you add new document types or improve communication methods, update your EDI protocols and translation software.
-This helps keep the information flow steady and prevents interruptions.
+• Keeping systems up-to-date: As you add new document types or introduce new document types or communication methods, update your EDI protocols and translation software to match.
+This keeps information flowing steadily between you and your partners and avoids interruptions.

 02